elan-dcc/elan-dcc.github.io/content/en/researchers/internal/gp_data.md

 +++
-title = 'About the General Practitioner data' layout = 'page' menu = 'researchers_menu'
+title = 'About the General Practitioner data' layout = 'page' menu = 'researchers_menu_int'
+weight = 10
 +++

 # About the General Practicioner data
+Data from general affiliated general practices is available for research on the I-Drive and within certain projects in the CBS-RA environment.
 General practitioners (GPs) maintain *electronic patient records* (EPR) of all their patients through software systems called a *Huisartsen Informatie Systeem* (HIS).
 In the ELAN region, the HIS system Medicom from Pharmapartners is predominantly used.
 Each HIS enforces the use of structure and coding, facilitating data accessibility and uniformity.
 The *episode of care* forms the foundation of the EPR structure, linking patient encounters to specific health problems.
 Interventions and diagnostics can also be associate with particular episodes of care, a process referred to as *episode-oriented registration (episode gericht registreren)*.
 The GP code of conduct for adequate use of the EPR is available [here](https://www.nhg.org/praktijkvoering/informatisering/richtlijn-adequate-dossiervorming-epd/).

 ## Data Sources and Availability